poepperl/rdfier/docu/source/2_instructions.md

 In the context of my master thesis some benchmark tests with UnCo were executed.
 In the following it is described how them can be executed themselves.
 As dataset a table extracted from the AFE database was used.
 Since this contains mostly unpublished data, the dataset cannot be made available.
 A comparable dataset with the already published data can be found in `data/input/afe_public.csv`.

-### Section 4.1.7 Measurement methods and performance indicators
+### Section 4.1.7 Measurement methods and metric
 In this section, experiments were conducted using various procedures designed to avoid outliers and noise in measurements.
-To generate Figure 4.15 (a), the number of calculated medians and means must first be manually set to 1.
+To generate Figure 4.17 (a), the number of calculated medians and means must first be manually set to 1.
 For this, in `src/benchmark/benchmark.py` in line 48 and 49 the two constants must be set to 1.
 The following parameters were used when running UnCo:
  * **Dataset**: AFE dataset